-Among westerners, Buddhism is often equated with meditation.
-This is a mistake, as the Buddha’s teaching goes well beyond this particular practice.
+Among westerners, Buddhism is often considered to be simply meditation.
+This is a mistake, as the Gotama’s teaching goes well beyond this particular practice.

 Meditation is, however, vital to dharma practice.
 One might say that it is centrally embedded into its practice as it provides an ideal platform from which to tackle the four tasks.